girls-incode/rick-morty-tv-series-app/README.md

 ### To improve
 - make an Authorization Server and an Requests Server, 2 microservices with separate responsabilities
 - add ip and device infos for auth operations
+- use passport.js to easily add social media login options